FGaloha/Developpeur-Ethereum-Template/4. Truffle & CI-CD/test_voting/README.md

 - Voter2 votes for proposal index 2
 - Voter3 votes for proposal index 2
 - The owner ends the VotingSession phase
-- The owner triggers the tallyVotes phase
+- The owner triggers the tallyVotes phase and propodal with 2 wins
 - The simple user checks the winning proposal
 - Voter1 checks the winning proposal
 - Voter1 checks the vote of voter2